Global Basketball Association: History

 When the league was announced in 1991, league officials said there would be franchises around the world, hence the name "Global Basketball Association" (GBA).
 The league was owned and founded by Ted Stepien, the owner of the Cleveland Cavaliers from 1980 to 1983.
 Two international teams were announced: Tallinn, Soviet Union (now Estonia) and San Marino.
 The team from the Soviet Union was KK Kalev, which was a professional basketball team founded in 1920.
 The four American teams announced were Greensboro, North Carolina; Raleigh, North Carolina; Nashville, Tennessee and Greenville, South Carolina.
 Vilvoorde, Belgium and Évry, France were later awarded GBA franchises.

 Mike Storen, who served as commissioner of the American Basketball Association from 1973 to 1975, was named commissioner of the GBA.
 The league announced a 64-game schedule in from November 1991 to March 1992, followed by a playoff for the league championship.
 To distinguish itself from other basketball leagues, the GBA used a white basketball, which was manufactured by MacGregor.

 In May 1991, the GBA awarded a charter franchise to Huntsville, Alabama.
 The GBA merged Pro Basketball USA, another fledgling basketball minor league, in August 1991.
 The GBA adopted six of Pro Basketball USA's franchises: the Albany Sharp Shooters, the Louisville Shooters, the Memphis HotShots, the Fayetteville Flyers, the Mid-Michigan Great Lakers and the Wichita Outlaws.

 The GBA draft was held on August 3, 1991 in Atlanta, Georgia.
 It was broken-up into three rounds.
-The first found was the territorial round where teams were limited to selecting players within a 100-mile radius.
+The first round was the territorial round where teams were limited to selecting players within a 100-mile radius of their home arena.
 In the second round, teams could only draft free agents.
 The third and final round was the collegiate draft, where teams could pick players from colleges across the United States.
 The Greensboro City Gaters selected Keith Gatlin with the first overall pick in the draft.

 By the start of the 1991–92 season in November 1991, the GBA only had franchises based in the United States.
 League officials said the international teams would begin play in the 1992–93 season.
 The Mid-Michigan Great Lakers let people attend the first few games for free, which attracted around 3,000 attendees per game.
 When the Great Lakers started charging for tickets, the team averaged 200 attendees.
 The Music City Jammers were last in attendance, averaging 300 people per game.
 They played a game on February 2, 1992 at the 11,000 seat Nashville Municipal Auditorium, which had a total attendance (including the players, referees and statisticians) of 136.